apache/pulsar-site/versioned_docs/version-2.11.x/security-tls-transport.md

 :::note

-The default value of `tlsRequireTrustedClientCertOnConnect` is `false`.
-When it's enabled for mutual TLS, brokers/proxies require trusted client certificates; otherwise, brokers/proxies reject connection requests from clients.
+The default value of `tlsRequireTrustedClientCertOnConnect` is `false`, which represents one-way TLS.
+When it's set to `true` (mutual TLS is enabled), brokers/proxies require trusted client certificates; otherwise, brokers/proxies reject connection requests from clients.

 :::